collapsed-stacks/startups/questions/8732/actions-i-can-take-against-a-company-wanting-to-clone-my-website.md

 - posted by: [Eric Platon](https://stackexchange.com/users/1533/eric-platon) on 2016-03-15
 - score: 1

-<p>Someone citing someone else over the past century said: <a href="http://quoteinvestigator.com/2013/03/06/artists-steal/" rel="nofollow">"Good artists copy; great artists steal."</a> If you get copied, you are onto some good idea.</p>
+Someone citing someone else over the past century said: ["Good artists copy; great artists steal."](http://quoteinvestigator.com/2013/03/06/artists-steal/) If you get copied, you are onto some good idea.

-<p>The thing is <em>copyright</em> is pretty intricate and particular.
+The thing is *copyright* is pretty intricate and particular.
 And there are many blurry areas when it comes to software.
-Pr. <a href="https://en.wikipedia.org/wiki/Lawrence_Lessig" rel="nofollow">Lawrence Lessig</a> is fighting for many years on this very issue (he is an instigator for the Creative Commons, etc.).</p>
+Pr.
+[Lawrence Lessig](https://en.wikipedia.org/wiki/Lawrence_Lessig) is fighting for many years on this very issue (he is an instigator for the Creative Commons, etc.).

-<p>Your question is generic, and as such, it is difficult to give a definitive answer. @Stone Hearts mentions the country, but it also depends on what your service has to offer, and its legal status.
+Your question is generic, and as such, it is difficult to give a definitive answer. @Stone Hearts mentions the country, but it also depends on what your service has to offer, and its legal status.
 For example, do you have any specific copyright on some materials, or patent?
 Searching your local country legal code could give some hints on what is "copyrighted" by default (e.g. designs, phrasing), and what is not.
-This can provide a base for action, as necessary.</p>
+This can provide a base for action, as necessary.

-<p>But the best advice to me is to provide the best service as you can, and just keep an eye on competition.
+But the best advice to me is to provide the best service as you can, and just keep an eye on competition.
 You have a much better use of your time.
 Ersatz are behind---you lead the race.
 And if your customers are satisfied, they have no rationale to look elsewhere.
-There might be a price competition at some point, but if your implementation and service are <em>superior</em>, once again there is little worry.</p>
+There might be a price competition at some point, but if your implementation and service are *superior*, once again there is little worry.

-<p>Let's look at some examples: Amazon is <em>the</em> e-commerce web site.
+Let's look at some examples: Amazon is *the* e-commerce web site.
 Yet the Japanese Rakuten and French PriceMinister (acquired by Rakuten...) are doing well.
 They are shameful copy of Amazon, and keep copying ideas over time.
 But Amazon look at them too, and I would bet they get "inspired" by their competitors.
 All these companies are doing quite well: The pie is pretty big and getting bigger.
 Amazon does not seem to actively sue them for shameless copying.
-Yet Amazon is surely keeping an eye on them, just to check if they are going too far in copying.</p>
+Yet Amazon is surely keeping an eye on them, just to check if they are going too far in copying.

-<p>Competition is painful, but good.
+Competition is painful, but good.
 It is a basis of free markets: They can copy, and you can too---in a given legal context.
-Unfair competition is somewhat regulated, and you can then act upon it, but it is critical to keep in mind this costs time and money.</p>
+Unfair competition is somewhat regulated, and you can then act upon it, but it is critical to keep in mind this costs time and money.

 ## Answer 8783